 Your child’s school and schoolmates will largely influence the way he perceives his biracial identity.

-• Prepare your child for such questions.
-Tell your child that it is normal for someone to ask such a thing, out of curiosity to know more about their culture.
-Tell your child that it is nothing to be offended and encourage self-awareness.
-Instead, your child can use such a situation as an ice-breaker.
+- Prepare your child for such questions.
+Tell your child that it is normal for someone to ask such questions out of curiosity, to know more about their culture.
+Self-awareness for kids is key to helping them embrace their unique identity and confidently navigate these situations.
+So, encourage your child to use such a situation as an ice-breaker.

 7. Choose a locality that is multi-racial